Zarko Jukic

 Zarko Jukic (Žarko Jukić; born 28 July 1993) is a Danish professional basketball player and a member of the Danish national team.

 Club career

 Jukic started his career in Denmark with the Hørsholm 79ers in 2011 and played there until 2014.
 The following two seasons he played in Sweden, first with KFUM Nässjö and then with the Norrköping Dolphins.
-During the 2016-17 season, he played for Ourense in the Spanish second-tier LEB Oro.
+During the 2016–17 season, he played for Ourense in the Spanish second-tier LEB Oro.
 The next three seasons he played for the Newcastle Eagles, Albacete Basket and Team FOG Næstved.

 On 20 February 2021, Jukic signed with reigning Icelandic champions KR.

+In December 2025, he signed with Ármann.

 National team career

 Jukic has been a member of the Danish national team.